Bangladesh national cricket team: Under Shaun Williams (2007)

-BCB appointed their Under-19 coach Shaun Williams as the Bangladesh's interim coach, until they find Whatmore's long term successor.
+BCB appointed their Under-19 coach Shaun Williams as Bangladesh's interim coach until they find Whatmore's long-term successor.
 Mohammad Ashraful was appointed Test & ODI captain in June 2007.
 Ashraful's first series in charge was a tour of Sri Lanka in June and July.
-Bangladesh suffered heavy defeats in each of the three Tests; losing by an innings on every occasion, and three ODIs.
+Bangladesh suffered heavy defeats in each of the three Tests; losing by an inning on every occasion, and three ODIs.
 In the first innings of the second Test, Bangladesh was bundled out for their lowest total (62) at that time.

-Prior to the World T20, Bangladesh played two T20Is in Kenya.
+Before the World T20, Bangladesh played two T20Is in Kenya.
 Here, they enjoyed victory over Kenya, but lost to Pakistan.
 South Africa hosted the 2007 ICC World Twenty20 in September.
 Bangladesh defeated the West Indies at the group stage to progress to the Super 8 stage of the tournament.
 However, it was the only match they won in the tournament, losing next four matches.
 During the Super 8 match against Bangladesh, Australian fast bowler Brett Lee took the first Twenty20 International (T20I) hat-trick ever achieved.